refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 </details>

-In the code above, we used the `useForm` hook to manage the form state.
+In the code above, we used the [`useForm`](https://refine.dev/docs/packages/documentation/react-hook-form/useForm/) hook to manage the form state.
 It also makes a request to the `/products` endpoint with the `POST` method when the form is submitted.

-Refer to the [useForm](https://refine.dev/docs/packages/documentation/react-hook-form/useForm/) documentation to learn more information.

-Additionally, we used the `useSelect` hook to fetch the categories for the dropdown.
+Additionally, we used the [`useSelect`](https://refine.dev/docs/packages/documentation/core/hooks/useSelect/) hook to fetch the categories for the dropdown.
 It makes a request to the `/categories` endpoint with the `GET` method to fetch the categories.

-Refer to the [useSelect](https://refine.dev/docs/packages/documentation/core/hooks/useSelect/) documentation to learn more information.

 To render the form, we used the PrimeReact input components and we used the React Hook Form as recommended by the PrimeReact documentation.